Historical Inertia: A Neglected but Powerful Baseline for Long Sequence Time-series Forecasting: Experiment and Results

 \subsubsection{Univariate LSTF Results}

-In the task of predicting a single variable over time, HI outperforms SOTA models significantly on ETTh1 and ETTm1 dataset.
+Table \ref{tb:mainresults-uni} shows that in the task of predicting a single variable over time, HI outperforms SOTA models significantly on ETTh1 and ETTm1 dataset.
 Informer and its variant almost dominate the ETTh2 dataset while DeepAR, Informer and HI claims part of the best results on the Electricity dataset.
+The relative improvement brought by HI can be up to 80\% on MSE and 58\% on MAE.

 {